-San Francisco, the city by the bay, is one of my favorite cities in the world.
-The beautiful views, the architecture, the quaint neighborhoods with their own distinct feel, the abundance of amazing restaurants, and the glorious fog.
-I first fell in love with San Francisco’s windy cool summer air when I was 10 years old out visiting my cousins for summer break.
-I vowed I would live there someday.
-And I did, for almost 8 years.
 It is during that time that San Francisco cemented itself into my heart and soul.
-Seeing the city from the air or as I cross the Bay Bridge makes me feel like a kid with a crush, butterflies in my belly and my heart beating faster.
+Seeing the city from the air or as I cross the Bay Bridge makes me feel like a kid with a crush, butterflies in my belly with my heart beating faster.
 No matter how far I go, or how long I stay away, it will always be one of my favorite places in the world.

-In the past 6 years, I have been lucky enough to re-discover this fabulous city through my son’s eyes.
-Through these visits, I found that we return to a few places over and over again that I thought I should share them with you all here.
+In the past 9 years, I have been lucky enough to re-discover this fabulous city through my son’s eyes.
+Through our yearly visits, we continue to rediscover new things so check back again to find out the most epic things to do in San Francisco with kids.

 No matter how many times we have ridden the iconic cable cars up and down the hills of San Francisco, it’s something my son wants to do again and again.
 There are three different cable car lines servicing the city.
 The most popular lines are the ones going from Union Square to Fisherman’s Wharf, the Powell-Hyde line and the Powell-Mason.
 The third line is the California line which takes riders up and down California Street from the Financial District (Market Street) through Chinatown to Van Ness.
 Download a map before you venture out.